-Facility Name: WDW #3
+Facility Name: WDW #2

-Pursuant to the provisions of the Safe Drinking Water Act, as amended 42 U.S.C. §§300 et seq., (commonly known as the SDWA) and implementing regulations promulgated by the U.S. Environmental Protection Agency (EPA) at Parts 124, 144, 146, and 147 of Title 40 of the Code of Federal Regulations (40 C.F.R.), is hereby authorized to continue operation of an existing Class I non-hazardous injection well located in Indiana, Gibson County, T2S, R12W, Section 5, NE Quarter Section, for injection into the Trenton Limestone, Black River Group, Ancell Group, and the Knox Supergroup at depths between 5718 feet to 8501 feet below the ground surface, upon the express condition that the permittee meet the restrictions set forth herein.
+Pursuant to the provisions of the Safe Drinking Water Act, as amended 42 U.S.C. §§300 et seq., (commonly known as the SDWA) and implementing regulations promulgated by the U.S. Environmental Protection Agency (EPA) at Parts 124, 144, 146, and 147 of Title 40 of the Code of Federal Regulations (40 C.F.R.), is hereby authorized to continue operation of an existing Class I non-hazardous injection well located in Indiana, Gibson County, T2S, R12W, Section 5, NE Quarter Section, for injection into the Trenton Limestone, Black River Group, Ancell Group, the Knox Supergroup, and the Potsdam Supergroup, at depths between 5661 and 11720 feet below ground surface, upon the express condition that the permittee meet the restrictions set forth herein.
 The injection of any hazardous fluid as specified in 40 C.F.R.
 Part 261 is prohibited.